ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-To make it possible `createPair` first sends an IBC packet to the target chain.
-Upon receiving a packet the target chain creates a buy order book and sends back an acknowledgement to the source chain.
-Upon receiving an acknowledgement, the source chain creates a sell order book.
-Sending an IBC packet requires a user specify a port and a channel through which a packet will be transferred.
+To make an exchange possible, the `createPair` transaction sends an IBC packet to the target chain.

+When the target chain receives a packet, the target chain creates a buy order book and sends an acknowledgement back to the source chain.

+When the source chain receives an acknowledgement, the source chain creates a sell order book.

+Sending an IBC packet requires a user to specify a port and a channel through which a packet is transferred.

 ## Sell Order